Iron Deficiency Treatment for Plants

 Iron is an essential micro-nutrient for plants and plays a crucial role in several important processes within the plant.
 Iron is necessary for chlorophyll production, which is responsible for the plant's green pigmentation and its ability to carry out photosynthesis.
 Without sufficient iron, plants may exhibit pale yellowing leaves, known as chlorosis, and have stunted or slow growth.

 As iron is needed to produce chlorophyll, iron deficient plants have pale or yellow leaves, often with green veins.
 This is called interveinal chlorosis.
 Young leaves may appear to be bleached.
+As iron deficiency progresses, leaves can develop brown spots.
+And despite being fertilised with a general fertiliser, iron deficient plants may also have stunted growth.

 Symptoms of iron deficiency can sometimes be confused with manganese deficiency which can also lead to yellowing between the veins of the youngest leaves, particularly in spring.
 Similar to iron deficiency, the veins remain green.
 To help correct manganese deficiency, which can be common on citrus trees, apply Yates Citrus Cure Zinc & Manganese Chelate.